secretGeek/today-i-learned-staging/powershell/resolve_502_proxy_issue_when_remoting.md

 You receive this message:

-	New-PSSession : [YourServer] Connecting to remote server failed with the following error message :
+>	New-PSSession : [YourServer] Connecting to remote server failed with the following error message :<br />
-	The WinRM client received an HTTP status code of 502 from the remote WS-Management service.
+>	The WinRM client received an HTTP status code of 502 from the remote WS-Management service.<br />
-	For more information, see the about_Remote_Troubleshooting Help topic.
+>	For more information, see the about_Remote_Troubleshooting Help topic.

-502 means `502 Bad Gateway` -- and I tend to think "Hmmmm, proxy?"
+502 means `502 Bad Gateway` -- and I tend to think "Hmmmm, proxy?" 🤔💭

 Here's the code that failed...